-We publish our conflict of interest policy on the department's website.
+DISR's conflict of interest policy5 is published on the department's website.
 The Commonwealth policy entity also publishes a conflict of interest policy on its website.

-12.1.1.
+13.1.1.
 MP and community consultation committee conflicts of Interest

-MPs, their staff and community consultation committee members must declare any perceived or existing conflicts of interest to the community consultation committee and the department.
+MPs, their staff and community consultation committee members must declare any perceived or existing conflicts of interest to the community consultation committee and to DISR.